deiman/mightycrawler/README.md

 Description
 -----------

 Mightycrawler is a multithreaded web crawler with reporting capabilities.
 The code is structured as a multi-stage queue system where downloading, parsing and storing content is done by separate thread pools.
-Various statistics about the site performance is gathered during crawling and put in a RAM database.
+Various statistics about the site performance is gathered during crawling and put in a database.
 After completion, the database can be queried to produce various reports.
-The database is not persistent between runs.
+The database is stored in RAM and is not persistent between runs.

 **Warning!** Mightycrawler is indeed mighty and can generate a lot of requests in short time.
 Please do use the program properly.